-Leverage the Full Care Team

-Leverage staff skills and knowledge.
+Best Practices Examples from Interviews/Literature Leverage the Full Care Team Leverage staff skills and knowledge.
 Get the full care team involved in social needs work and revise workflows to support this.

-- Community health workers stepping into leadership roles as the need for non-clinical work increases. - > Staff who may have otherwise been furloughed are redeployed to help with social needs screening.

-Even schedulers should be aware of social determinants of health challenges and be empowered to refer if they notice any distress. -Pueblo Community Health Center
+Community health workers stepping into leadership roles as the need for non-clinical work increases.
+Staff who may have otherwise been furloughed are redeployed to help with social needs screening. re of social determinants of health challenges and be empowered to -Pueblo Community Health Center